Risk Management and Countermeasures

 (5)Risks related to entering new businesses

-In this way, the Group is actively working to uncover and cultivate new revenue streams, however, changes in the business environment may result in new businesses not being as profitable as expected, and the performance of these new businesses may have an impact on the performance, etc., of the Group in the future.
+The Group is actively working to uncover and cultivate new revenue streams, however, changes in the business environment may result in new businesses not being as profitable as expected, and the performance of these new businesses may have an impact on the performance, etc., of the Group in the future.

 In relation to the entering new businesses as well, the Group works to reduce risks by going through a process similar to that of risks related to investment with a Preliminary Review Committee and Management Meeting and conducting feasibility studies beforehand.
 We also aim to reduce risks by monitoring the businesses just as we do with risks related to investment.